 Grades 7-8 – Two 12 minute halves

-Each flag rugby player will wear their Girls Rugby uniform, a flag belt with two flags, and cleats.
-Mouth guards are not required, but recommended for accidental contact.
-All Girls Rugby games are played with a size 4 rugby ball.
+Each player will wear their uniform, flag belt, and shoes.
+Mouth guards are not required, but can be used.
+All games are played with a size 4 rugby ball.

 Players score points by touching the ball down to the ground in their opponent’s try zone.
 Players must be in control of the ball when doing this.
 All tries are 5 points.